nprapps/nprapps.github.com/_posts/2013-05-31-user-generated-svg.markdown

 <img src="/img/posts/text_chrome_ie9.png" />
 &nbsp;

 Researching a solution for this led me to discover [Cufon fonts](https://github.com/sorccu/cufon/wiki/About), a JSON format for representing fonts as SVG paths (technically [VML](http://en.wikipedia.org/wiki/Vector_Markup_Language) paths, but that doesn't matter).
-There is a Cufon Javascript library for using these fonts directly, however, there are also built-in hooks for using them Raphael.js.
+There is a Cufon Javascript library for using these fonts directly, however, there are also built-in hooks for using them Raphaël.
 (For those who care: they get loaded up via a "magic" callback name.)
 These resulting fonts are ideal for us, because the paths are already set and thus look the same in every browser *and* when rendered on the server.
 It's a beautiful thing:

 <script type="text/javascript" src="http://apps.npr.org/changing-lives/js/lib/jquery-1.8.3.js"> </script>
 <script type="text/javascript" src="http://apps.npr.org/changing-lives/js/lib/raphael.js"> </script>